Are engineers creative? Not all types of engineering require creativity. But engineering as a whole heavily relies on creativity.

 Mozart’s creativity compared to engineers

-Of course, I’m not saying an average engineer rivals the intellect of Mozart.
+Now of course, I’m not saying an average engineer rivals the intellect of Mozart.
+But like Mozart who is the pinnacle of great composers, similar exceptional engineers exist.

-Overall, the lines of thinking between an engineer and a musical artist may differ some.
-But they both display the same flavor of what we call “creativity.”
+Overall, there are many similarities between engineers and musical artists.
+I find both ventures display the same flavor of what we define as “creativity.”

 Engineering work scope and the relation to creativity

-There are many fields of engineering, and position types you can choose from.
-These all factor into the level of creativity you’ll need to use in your job.
+There are many fields of engineering, and varying positions to choose from.
+Your position choice factors into the amount of creativity you’ll use.

-For example, aerospace engineers at SpaceX work on the bleeding edge of tech.
-They’re trying to solve the following types of problems:
+For example, some engineers at SpaceX work on the bleeding edge of tech.
+They try to solve the following types of problems:

-- Reduce the cost of rocket launches to allow for more constant space flight
+- Reduce the cost of rocket launches to allow for more space flights

 - Make rocket launches safer for human travel to Mars and beyond